perguth/chromeos-welcome-to-estonia/README.md

-# Chrome OS Welcome to Estonia
+# Chrome OS: Welcome to Estonia
 Sets up Chrome OS with all the tools needed for the e-Residency of Estonia

 It installs and configures: